 Cutting the cord is much easier — and more affordable — than you might think.
 Here’s the lowdown on the decisions you’ll need to make, and the gear you’ll need to get to make your movies and TV shows look and sound incredible.

-Streaming cable TV services like Sling TV, YouTube TV, and PS Vue mimic the channel bundles that are available through traditional providers, but offer access through apps across multiple devices.
+Streaming cable TV services like Sling TV, YouTube TV, and Philo mimic the channel bundles that are available through traditional providers but offer access through apps across multiple devices.
 They typically run anywhere from $30-$60 per month, with increasing costs as you add optional premium content, like HBO).
 If you prefer to watch TV through devices like your smartphone, tablet, or streaming box, but you still need a ton of channels and the option to channel surf, a streaming cable TV service may be perfect for you.
-Our pick: Sony’s PS Vue service — it’s available on a ton of different hardware, it’s got an enormous library of on-demand content, and it’s perfect for flipping through channels.
+Our pick: Philo — it’s super affordable, doesn’t require a contract, and gives you access to more than 50 streaming channels as well as a deep library of on-demand content.

-Streaming apps like Netflix, Hulu, Amazon Video, and Vudu operate a little differently: instead of offering a series of live-broadcasts of different channels, they simply offer massive libraries of TV shows and movies that can be watched on demand.
+Streaming apps like Netflix, Hulu, Amazon Video, CBS All Access and Disney+ operate a little differently: instead of offering a series of live-broadcasts of different channels, they simply offer massive libraries of TV shows and movies that can be watched on-demand.
 Streaming apps invented the term “binge watching” for a good reason — they make it a lot easier to get to content, and ads are either short or non-existent.
-If you prefer the convenience of streaming apps, or you just can’t get enough of exclusive content like Netflix’s Stranger Things or Amazon’s Transparent, streaming subscriptions will more than fill the cable-box-sized hole in your heart.
+If you prefer the convenience of streaming apps, or you just can’t get enough of exclusive content like Netflix’s "Tiger King" or Amazon’s "Upload," streaming subscriptions will more than fill the cable-box-sized hole in your heart.